JacobLindey/JacobLindey.github.io/_posts/2022-09-04-should-you-comment-your-code.md

 - Avoid Global Data

 All of these phrases capture important lessons, but in this summary we lose that nuance the experience brought to the originator.
-Each has limitations, exceptions, and details left out for brevity and catchiness at the expense clarity.
+Each has limitations, exceptions, and details left out for brevity and catchiness at the expense of clarity.

 I suspect the same is true for comment code smells.